-- 3.1.
-Role: The Team Sports Dietitian may also be the Team Sports Dietitian under the Rugby AU Sports Supplements Policy, and is responsible for providing a range of 'best practice' performance nutrition services and expertise to Players within the PRB. - 3.2.
-Minimum qualifications: Immediately prior to their appointment as Team Sports Dietitian, the person proposed to be Team Sports Dietitian has achieved the following qualifications and experience: - 3.2.1. university-qualified to provide nutrition and dietary advice: - 3.2.2. eligible for membership with the Dietitians Association of Australia as an Accredited Practising Dietitian;
+3.1.
+Role: The Team Sports Dietitian may also be the Team Sports Dietitian under the Rugby AU Sports Supplements Policy and is responsible for providing a range of 'best practice' performance nutrition services and expertise to Players within the PRB.
+It is recommended that the Team Sports Dietitian is engaged by the PRB for 2 days per week to manage the minimum responsibilities of the Super Rugby squad, and additional days if they are assisting with academies and/or Super W.

+3.2.
+Minimum responsibilities:

-- 3.2.3. current 'Advanced Sports Dietitian' or 'Accredited Sports Dietitian' membership with Sports Dietitians Australia; and - 3.2.4. completed any education requirements as determined by Rugby AU. - 3.3.
-Recommended qualifications: Rugby AU recommends that the person appointed as the Team Sports Dietitian has achieved the following qualifications and experience: - 3.3.1. completed the International Olympic Committee (IOC) Diploma in Sports Nutrition; - 3.3.2. completed the Sports Dietitians Australia 4-day sports nutrition course; - 3.3.3. current accreditation from the International Society for the Advancement of Kinanthropometry as a Level 1 Anthropometrist; and - 3.3.4. five years experience in an elite sport environment managing a performance-focused nutrition program, including clinical counselling. - 3.4.
+- 3.2.1.
+Nutritional screening of Players prior to each season; - 3.2.2.
+Development and submission of Supplement Provision Plan to the Rugby AU Supplement Advisory Group and entering supplement log into Smartabase; - 3.2.3.
+Supplementation plan for team and individuals where required; - 3.2.4.
+Group and individual education and consultation for nutrition competency, performance and body composition; and - 3.2.5.
+Hotel menu development for specific performance requirements, including the review of any existing hotel menus. - 3.3.
+Minimum qualifications: Immediately prior to their appointment as Team Sports Dietitian, the person proposed to be Team Sports Dietitian has achieved the following qualifications and experience: - 3.3.1. university-qualified to provide nutrition and dietary advice; - 3.3.2. eligible for membership with the Dietitians Association of Australia as an Accredited Practising Dietitian; - 3.3.3. current 'Advanced Sports Dietitian' or 'Accredited Sports Dietitian' membership with Sports Dietitians Australia; and - 3.3.4. completed any education requirements as determined by Rugby AU. - 3.4.
+Recommended qualifications: Rugby AU recommends that the person appointed as the Team Sports Dietitian has achieved the following qualifications and experience: - 3.4.1. completed the International Olympic Committee (IOC) Diploma in Sports Nutrition; - 3.4.2. completed the Sports Dietitians Australia 4-day sports nutrition course; - 3.4.3. current accreditation from the International Society for the Advancement of Kinanthropometry as a Level 1 Anthropometrist; and - 3.4.4. five-years' experience in an elite sport environment managing a performancefocused nutrition program, including clinical counselling. - 3.5.
 Continual professional development: The Team Sports Dietitian must actively engage in continual professional development.